senithkay/vscode-extensions-public/README.md

 ## Configure the extension

-For configurations of the extension, see [Configure the extension](https://wso2.com/ballerina/vscode/docs/configure-the-extension/).
+You can configure the Ballerina VS Code extension to get a custom user experience.
+For more details, see [Configure the extension](https://wso2.com/ballerina/vscode/docs/configure-the-extension/).

 ## Troubleshoot